sandy2k25/sill/NETLIFY_DEPLOYMENT.md

    - Review build logs in the Netlify dashboard
    - Fix any errors in your code
    - Ensure all dependencies are correctly specified in package.json

+5. **"Cannot find package '@vitejs/plugin-react'" Error**

+   This error occurs because the build process can't find the required dependencies.
+To fix it:

+   - Make sure you've run `node prepare-netlify-deploy.js` before deploying
+   - Use the package.netlify.json which includes all necessary dependencies
+   - In Netlify dashboard, change the build command to: `npm ci && npm run build -- --config vite.netlify.config.js`
+   - Check that your vite.netlify.config.js uses only dependencies specified in package.json

 ## Maintenance